hma49227-source/online-bookstore-final-assessment/README.md

 - Follow academic honesty policies

 **Remember**: The goal is learning!
 Focus on understanding testing principles, creating thorough test cases, and documenting your testing process.
 Good luck with your software testing journey! 🎓

+---

+## 📦 Testing and CI/CD

+This repository includes automated testing and performance profiling:

+- Unit tests are located in `/tests/test_books_and_cart.py`
+- Performance profiling script in `/perf/perf_measure.py`
+- GitHub Actions workflow at `.github/workflows/ci.yml`
+- See `README_TESTS.md` for usage details.